ClonedPuppy/SK_Shader_info/README.md

         color = Vec3.Zero
     });

-Once that's done, we build a new lighting solution, generate a CubeMap from it and ask the StereoKit renderer to use that from now on.
+Once that's done, build a new lighting solution, generate a CubeMap from it and ask the StereoKit renderer to use that from now on.

     SphericalHarmonics lighting = SphericalHarmonics.FromLights(lights